 Variables can be defined within the scope of a single job.
 These variables can still be "copied" and "shared" with regard to their behaviour in a Fixed Flow component and Matillion ETL's various iterator components.

-- Job variables are always included in jobs that are imported or exported and are not available for optional inclusion like environment variables are.
+Job variables will override any environment variables of the same name within that specific job.
+Job variables are always included in jobs that are imported or exported and are not available for optional inclusion like environment variables are.

-To create a job-scoped variable, right click on the desired Orchestration or Transformation Job within the explorer panel and select Manage Variables.
+To create a job-scoped variable, right-click on the desired orchestration or transformation job within the explorer panel and select Manage Variables.
 This will bring up the Manage Job Variables dialog.

 Users can also reach this dialog by right-clicking a component, such as the Start component, and clicking Manage Job Variables.

-The Manage Job Variables dialog gives a complete list of all Job Variables with their properties:
+The Manage Job Variables dialog gives a complete list of all job variables with their properties:

 - Name: Specify the name of the variable.

 - Behaviour: Set the branch behaviour inside a job.
 This determines how the variable is updated when more than a single job branch is making use of it.
-More info on the behaviour of variables.
+More information on the behaviour of variables.

 - Visibility: Select either Public or Private.
 When a variable is private, it cannot be discovered or overwritten when this job is called from a Run Orchestration or Run Transformation component.

 - Value: Set the default value for this variable in this job.